Major OSS Contributions

 Quick Highlights

-Ethereum EIPs: shipped a site-wide mobile UX fix across the EIPs documentation experience impacting all the main pages and historical ones like ERC-721.
+Ethereum EIPs: shipped a site-wide mobile UX rescue across the EIPs standards site impacting all the main pages and historical ones like ERC-721.

-OWASP: shipped a site-wide mobile-centric UX fix in a shared theme powering the owasp.org multi-repo ecosystem.
+OWASP: shipped a site-wide mobile-centric UX rescue in a shared theme powering the owasp.org multi-repo ecosystem.

-Kubernetes / Storybook / LangChain: targeted UX fixes on site-wide elements that remove friction on high-traffic developer surfaces.
+Kubernetes / ZAP / LangChain / Storybook / systemd: shipped targeted site-wide UX and layout fixes on high-traffic developer documentation surfaces.

 Table of Shipped Contributions